 The problem $P=NP$ is a very difficult fundamental open problem with plenty of major practical implications.
 That’s why it’s probably the current major problem.
 Moreover, there are plenty of interpretations of $P=NP$.
 Some of them actually consider that the way we understand the world is globally understood, including the concept of the creativity, would be greatly affected.
-But I don’t really understand what people mean by that…
+Here’s a wonderful video by Hackerdashery:

 Note that it’s not the only fundamental open problem in computational complexity.
 In particular, you can read my article on divide and conquer to learn about $P=NC$, that deals with the possibility of parallelization of algorithms.
 Other problems include $NP=co-NP$, where $co-NP$ is the set of decision problems solvable by a non-deterministic Turing machine in polynomial time when the answer is “false”.
 There is also $P=BPP$ or $NP=BQP$, where $BPP$ refers to probabilistic algorithms and $BQP$ to probabilistic quantum algorithms.
 You can learn about these two in my article on probabilistic algorithms.